Columbine’s History

 Our society’s attractive newsletter grew with membership into a national, award-winning publication that continues to inform members on a quarterly basis.
 It was awarded the National Genealogical Society 1994 First Place Award for appearance and content.

 We haven’t abandoned our basics: Today the society continues to serve its members’ research needs and promote family research.
-New members continue to appear at our meetings, seeking to grow their genealogy skills and share in the warm fellowship that has always been a hallmark of Columbine Genealogical & Historical Society.
+New members continue to appear at our meetings, seeking to grow their genealogy skills and share in the warm fellowship that has always been a hallmark of Columbine Genealogy.

 Follow us on social media: